ncsa/radiant-cluster/README.md

+This is mirrored to GitHub, the code and terraform modules can be found at: https://git.ncsa.illinois.edu/kubernetes/radiant-cluster

 # Create Kubernetes On Radiant

 These are the modules used by the terraform scripts in radiant-cluster-template.
-This wil create the nodes on radiant (openstack), and create a kubernetes cluster leveraging racnher.
+This wil create the nodes on radiant (openstack), and create a kubernetes cluster leveraging rancher.

 This also has the code to hook into argocd for deployment of most common aspects of a kubernetes cluster

 # TerraForm Modules